 Political Polarization in Ukraine 2014: Opinion and Territorial Split Demonstrated with the Bounded Confidence XY Model, Parameterized by Twitter Data.

 Ukraine is currently a highly polarized country, which has been divided long before the turmoiling and belligerent political events in 2014.
 The outbreak of the civil unrest in Ukraine in 2014 was accompanied by an unprecedented increase of agitation and deepening of the opinion divide between the two political camps, and finally by regional separatism.
 Although a certain degree of opinion polarization is common for two-party political systems, where it is associated with muting the moderate voices and radicalizing the opinions, much less is known about the mechanisms of escalating polarization.
-In this work, we attempt to elucidate the driving forces behind opinion polarization and to identify the key parameters and signatures of its escalation, using Ukraine as a topical case study.
+In our most recent work that will soon appear in Royal Society Open Science, we attempt to elucidate the driving forces behind opinion polarization and to identify the key parameters and signatures of its escalation, using Ukraine as a topical case study.
 We use Twitter data analysis to quantify the degree of involvement of Twitter users, the dynamics of opinion polarization and the level of emotional intensity, measuring how strong and fervent people feel about an issue.
 We feed the weekly Twitter data on emotional intensity into an extended Bounded Confidence XY Model, which represents interactive agents on a two-dimensional lattice and simulates the opinion distribution in real space.
 We demonstrate that the level of emotional intensity is a major driving force for polarization, and can lead to a spontaneous onset of collective behavior at certain levels of homophily and conformity.
 We find that the critical level of emotional intensity corresponds to polarization transition, marked by a sudden increase in the degree of involvement and in the opinion bimodality.

 The statistical mechanics of schooling fish captures their interactions.